-What Can a Handyman Do in Blount in Blount County, Tennessee?
+What Can a Handyman Do Without a License in Blount in Blount County, Tennessee?

 In Tennessee, most “handyman” work can be done without a state contractor license as long as each project (labor + materials) stays under the state contractor-license threshold and you do not perform regulated trades (electrical/plumbing/HVAC) beyond very limited minor tasks.
 In Blount County, you will typically need a local business license (city if incorporated, county if in unincorporated areas), and you must still pull permits when the building code requires them even if you are exempt from contractor licensing.